- If using Matillion Full SaaS: The component will use the cloud credentials associated with your environment to access resources.

 - Windows Fileshare.

 The URL of the source files, including the full path to the folder you wish to iterate over.
-You can further refine the filenames to be iterated over using the Filter Regex property.Clicking this property will open the Input Data URL dialog.
+You can further refine the filenames to be iterated over using the Filter regex property.Clicking this property will open the Input data URL dialog.
 This displays a list of all existing storage accounts.
 Select a storage account, then a container, and then a subfolder if required.
 This constructs a URL with the following format:You can also type the URL directly into the Storage Accounts path field, instead of selecting listed elements.
-This is particularly useful when using variables in the URL, for example:Special characters used in this field must be URL-safe.
+This is particularly useful when using project and pipeline variables in the URL, for example:Special characters used in this field must be URL-safe.

 Provide a valid username for the connection.